cossacklabs/acra-engineering-demo/README.md

 ### 2.5 View traces

-Both AcraServer and AcraConnector can export detailed traces to Jaeger.
+AcraServer can export detailed traces to Jaeger.
 Use this data to optimize the performance of the entire system.

 Jaeger is available at [http://www.djangoproject.example:16686](http://www.djangoproject.example:16686).